 The prize is applicable to entrants who live, and attend a Victorian Government school, in rural or regional Victoria to enable such students to … Read More »

 The Newsboys Foundation has funded Anglicare Victoria since 2011 to strengthen young peoples’ engagement with education and community activities.
 The community development project commenced in Ararat and has since expanded to Horsham, Stawell and Wonthaggi.
 David Law has managed the project which has been successful in increasing school retention rates and raising the aspirations of thousands of regional young people.
 The Hike to Higher Education is one of many initiatives within this project.
 Read The Courier article here.

 The 2016 Newsboys Foundation Youth Leadership Award was won by Kelly Phan from Bendigo Senior Secondary College and the finalists were Thomas Velican from Nossal High School and Kristen Sellings from Yarram Secondary College.
 The 2016 Newsboys Foundation Regional Music Award was won by violinist Lily McCann from Colbinabbin.
-More details on the 2016 Awards here.

 How students from across Victoria help shape the future of education and have a lot of fun at the Victorian Student Representative Council (VicSRC) Congress in 2016.
 Watch the congress wrap video here.